Geotab/sdk/src/software/introduction.md

 * Synchronize your vehicle groups based on the vehicle’s role in the company
 * Track Hours of Service (HOS) for regulations compliance

-You can start using these tools right now by downloading the C# examples [here](https://my3.geotab.com/sdk/dotnet.zip?geotabsdk=/dotnet.zip) and the JavaScript examples [here](https://my3.geotab.com/sdk/javascript.zip?geotabsdk=/javascript.zip).
+You can start using these tools right now by trying the .Net [here](https://github.com/Geotab/sdk-dotnet-samples) and JavaScript examples [here](../js-samples/).

 ## Automating tasks